-But because we have partnerships with our clients, we're able to have adult conversations and change course quickly.
-We don't have to spend unnecessary time repairing relationships; rather we can set the correct expectations and resolve issues quickly.
+But because my team and I have partnerships with our clients, we're able to have adult conversations and change course quickly.
+We don't have to spend unnecessary time repairing relationships.
+Instead, we can set the correct expectations and resolve issues quickly.